|Platform 360, PS3, Win, Mac, PS Vita||Publisher 2K Games||Developer Gearbox Software||Release Date 2012-09-18|

 1 reply latest reply about 1 year ago by darknightgotham

 Out of curiosity, who enjoyed BL1 more than BL2?

-15 replies latest reply about 1 year ago by Mechromancer NLD
+15 replies latest reply over 1 year ago by Mechromancer NLD

 lvl 50 please

 1 reply latest reply over 1 year ago by Shney

 By Owen S. Good on Aug 31, 2014 08.31.14

 Handsome Jack, the uber-enemy of Borderlands 2 will be a playable character in the DLC packages announced for Borderlands: The Pre-Sequel this weekend at PAX Prime in Seattle.
 Canonically, it isn't actually Jack whom the player will control, but a bodyguard duplicate who has been surgically modified to be indistinct from the real guy.
 The playable character is included among four DLC packs that follow the release of Borderlands: The Pre-Sequel on Oct.
 17. A season-pass purchase option gives buyers access to all four packs, which include challenges, missions and other content not available in the main game at launch.
 Borderlands: The Pre-Sequel is being developed by 2K Australia in conjunction with Gearbox Software, and due for release Oct.
 14 on Linux, Mac OS, PlayStation 3, Windows...

 By Tracey Lien on Aug 30, 2014 08.30.14